Skip to content

 conda activate my_env

-You'll see the start of your command line switch from (base) to (my_env) if this worked successfully.
+If it switched successfully, the start of your command line will change from (base) to (my_env).

 conda install -c conda-forge -n my_env simmate